imrushi/imrushi.github.io/content/posts/create-github-action.md

 {{< /code >}}
 <!-- prettier-ignore-end -->

-Note that if we want to use this approach we need to update Dockerfile and Entrypoint will be shell script from that shell script we can set output variable.
+Note that if we want to use this approach, we need to update the Dockerfile, and Entrypoint will be a shell script.
+From that shell script, we can set the output variable.

 <!-- prettier-ignore-start -->
 {{< code language="bash" title="entrypoint.sh" expand="Show" collapse="Hide" isCollapsed="false" >}}